allink/allink-core/README.md

 ## Release conventions

+### Major
+v.0.x.x, v.1.x.x and v.2.x.x are not compatible with each other.
+We never migrated from one to an other and doing so would be a be a lot of manual work, as there have been a lot of database changes.
+We try to minimize the need for a new major version.
+The decision if v3.x.x will be compatible with v.2.x.x has yet to be made.

 ### Minor
 When you make changes that affect both the [backend](https://github.com/allink/allink-core) and the [frontend](https://github.com/allink/allink-core-static) the project dependencies need to be updated at the same time.
-To quickly see which releases belong together we recommend making a `minor` release in both repositories.
+To quickly see which releases belong together you should make a `minor` release in both repositories.

 #### Example
 A new CMS plugin together with styles has been added to the core.
 Release a new `minor` version: